the mountain collective

 Heidi's Hut, located at the base of the Rocky Gully T-bar, offers an Italian-style menu including a great selection of gourmet pizzas, pastas and soups all prepared fresh daily by our chefs.
 Mulled wine, beer, great local wines and soft drinks are available.

-Heidi's Hut also serves a light breakfast plus great espresso coffee all day long!
+Espresso coffee and light breakfast are on offer all day long.
 Enjoy your meal by the fire or on the sun deck where you can enjoy the stunning 180-degree views of the Wakatipu Basin and The Remarkables mountain range.

 The Substation, located on the deck at Coronet Peak, serves quick and tasty food on the go.
 Hot subs and sandwiches are our specialty here, plus hearty soup to takeaway.